 - Trained service dogs - Trained service dogs or other therapy pets are an excellent companion for a senior living alone.
 Not only do they provide comfort, support, and unconditional love, some are trained to call for help in the event of an emergency.

-Internet Safety Guide for Elderly
+Internet Safety for Elderly People

 The internet is a great resource but can also be challenging for older adults.
 Many cybercriminals target seniors, thus the need for internet safety for seniors.